 Ingredients and Substitutions

-- 1.5 cups Japanese short grain – Wash and drain rice 3-4 times before use.
+- 1.5 cups (or 2 rice cooker cups) Japanese short grain – Wash and drain rice 3-4 times before use.
 You can use your choice of uncooked rice, however, I recommend using Japanese short grain.

 SAUCE

-- 3 tbsp mirin – mirin is sweet sake and is used in many Japanese dishes.
+- 3Β tbspΒ mirin – mirin is sweet sake and is used in many Japanese dishes.
 I highly recommend this product for flavor.
-However, if you cannot get a hold of it, substitute with 3 tbsp water and 1 tbsp sugar.
+However, if you cannot get a hold of it, substitute with 3 tbsp water and 1 tsp sugar.
 You can find the product on Amazon.

 - 3 tbsp sake – cooking sake is another item that is commonly used in many Japanese dishes.
 If you cannot use this item, you can substitute it with 3 tbsp water; however, the flavor will not be the same.